 Sex is still such a taboo subject; we feel curious about if what we are doing is “normal,” and we also feel uncomfortable asking about it.
 If you grew up in a household that never talked about sex, this subject might be complicated for you to broach.
 But the important thing to remember is that there is no shame in that desire for intimacy, whether it is a strong and frequent desire, or an intermittent desire, or a constant yet faint desire.

 Every person is different.
 Every relationship is different.
 Honestly, all that matters is finding out what yourself and the other person consciously want and consent to.
-Provided both yourself and your partner count yourselves as people who desire sex, there is no reason why either of you should feel bad or embarrassed or ashamed to do what it takes to maintain that aspect of your relationship.
+Provided both yourself and your partner count yourselves as people who desire sex, there is no reason why either of you should feel bad or embarrassed or ashamed to do what it takes to maintain that aspect of your marriage or relationship.

 Other Services at Embracing You Therapy

 Here at Embracing You Therapy Group, we invite you to explore with us how life would be different if you had more control over your thoughts and emotions, and we invite you to consider that it is possible to accept things just as they are, embracing imperfections to create a gentler place for calm in your life.

 At our mental health practice in Woodland Hills, CA, we offer individual therapy and couples therapy.
-Both Dr. Menije, Ani Seferyan, AMFT, Allison Lucchese, AMFT, and Cindy Sayani, AMFT offer online therapy in California to treat mental health concerns.
+Both Dr. Menije, Ani Seferyan, AMFT, Allison Lucchese, AMFT, and Cindy Sayani, AMFT offer online therapy in California to treat a variety of mental health concerns.
 For example, our therapists can help with anxiety, panic attacks, OCD, phobias, and stress; Mood disorders including depression; Therapy for young adults and college students; Relationship issues, both in marriage counseling and couples therapy, and with individual clients for codependency and attachment issues; Perinatal mental health issues such as postpartum depression and/or anxiety; and Addiction.